Five people are indicted in connection to transporting contraband into the South Dakota State Penitentiary.

 Five people are indicted: former DOC Correctional officer Carson DeYoung, two current penitentiary inmates — Max Bolden, who’s serving a life sentence for murder, and Simba Oma Maat, who’s serving sentences on burglary charges and set to be released in 2028—Sioux Falls resident Nancy Sage and Denver resident Chandler Boone.

-All five are charged for transporting methamphetamine, K2—a synthetic cannabinoid that mimics the effects of THC— a cell phone and a vape pen within the walls of the state penitentiary from Aug.
+All five are charged for conspiring to distribute over five grams of methamphetamine, conspiring to distribute K2—a synthetic cannabinoid that mimics the effects of THC— a cell phone and a vape pen within the walls of the state penitentiary from Aug.
 8-14.
 For inmates Bolden and Maat, the maximum sentences for all five charges are doubled.
 Jackley said it’s possible they acted outside that date range as well.

 "With respect to the third count, it involves contraband.
 It involves a cellphone.
 I want to talk a little more about that count.
 You may recall last session I came to the Legislature and indicated to them we were starting to see certain items, such as cellphones, that were being used for the drug trade.
 They were being used to harm officers.
 So, the Legislature put that newly in place as a five-year felony."